SmolakK/HuMobi/README.md

 # HuMobi

-This is HuMobi library.
+This is the HuMobi library.
 It is a dedicated Python library for human mobility data processing.
 It mostly extends Pandas DataFrames and Geopandas GeoDataFrames.
 Check three example files for data_aggregation, data_preprocessing, and data_statistics.